Gold American Eagle Bullion Coin Sales Figures: 1986-2010

-The United States Mint launched American Eagle Gold Bullion coins in 1986 with a yearly production authorized by law (Public Law 99-61).
-In fact, the Mint is mandated to strike the bullion eagles every year “in quantities sufficient to meet public demand.”
+The one-ounce 2011 Gold American Eagle bullion coin was released by the US Mint on January 3, 2011.
+The fractional 2011-dated sizes were issued in March 2011.
+The United States Mint launched the Gold Eagle series in 1986.
+Their annual production is authorized by law (Public Law 99-61).
+In fact, the US Mint is mandated to strike the bullion eagles every year “in quantities and qualities sufficient to meet public demand.”

-*1986-2009 figures are "Year-Dated" coins sold, as provided by the US Mint.
-Since 2010 is not finalized and it will not be until January 2011, the 2010 data includes total eagles sold during a month as provided in US Mint unaudited weekly sales reports (April 30, 2010, is the "as of date" for the 2010 sales figures).
+*1986-2009 figures are "Year-Dated" coins sold, as provided by the United States Mint.
+Since 2010 sales will not get finalized until later in 2011 and 2011 sales figure not until January 2012, both years of data include total Gold Eagles sold during a month as provided in US Mint unaudited weekly sales reports.

 Sales Figure Chart Options